 Build or Boom

 Build or BOOM is a block stacking dexterity game designed to be played by even the youngest member of your family.
-Your goal is to race your opponent to complete a tower out of uniquely shaped blocks and BOOM their tower to keep them from winning.
+Check out our review here.
+Your goal is to race your opponent to complete a tower out of uniquely shaped blocks.
+Then BOOM their tower to keep them from winning.
 This game is absolutely playable by everyone in the family.
-It is designed for kids 4 yrs old and over, but is still fun and playable by the more mature members of the family.
+It is designed for kids 4 years old and over, but is still fun and playable by the more mature members of the family.
 The concepts are simple to understand and no reading is required.
 The plastic pieces are big enough for tiny hands to manipulate and the towers are challenging for all ages.
+Buy Build or Boom here on Amazon.

 What do you think?
 Sound off in the comments and let us know your thoughts!